Naturality and mapping class groups in Heegaard Floer homology: Translating bifurcations of gradients to Heegaard diagrams

 \subsection{Codimension-2}

 The singularities of gradient vector fields that appear in ge\-ner\-ic 2-parameter families were given in Section~\ref{sec:2-param}.
 This also applies to gradient-like vector fields on sutured manifolds by Proposition~\ref{prop:grad-like-metric}.
-Let us see what these give in terms of Heegaard diagram of sutured manifolds.
+In this section, we associate a loop of sutured Heegaard diagrams and Heegaard moves to each codimension-2 singularity.

 Let $(f_\mu,v_\mu)$ for $\mu \in \R^2$ be a generic 2-parameter family of sutured functions and gradient-like vector fields on the sutured manifold $(M,\g)$ that has a codimension-2 singularity for $\mu = 0$; i.e., $(f_0,v_0) \in \FV_2(M,\g)$.
 Recall the notion of the bifurcation set in the parameter space from Definition~\ref{def:bifurcation}; this is the set $S$ of parameter values $\mu \in \R^2$ for which $v_\mu$ fails to be Morse-Smale.
 Then, for $\eps > 0$ sufficiently small, the set $(S \cap D^2_\eps) \setminus \{0\}$ is the disjoint union of smooth arcs (strata) $S_1,\dots,S_r$ with $0 \in \partial S_i$ and $\partial S_i \setminus \{0\} \in S^1_\eps$.
 We label the arcs $S_i$ in a clockwise manner.
 The components of $D^2_\eps \setminus S$ are chambers $C_1,\dots, C_r$, labeled such that $C_i$ lies between $S_{i-1}$ and $S_i$ for $i \in \{\,1, \dots, r \,\}$ (where $S_0 = S_r$ by definition).